Back

 5. Changing your Clearing choice

 If you change your mind and want to change your Clearing choice, don’t panic.
-Contact the university whose offer you have accepted and ask them to cancel your place.
+Contact the university whose offer you've accepted and ask them to cancel your place.

-Once you are released back into Clearing, you can start the whole process again and add your new Clearing choice to your account.
+Once you're released back into Clearing, you can start the whole process again and add your new Clearing choice to your account.